claranet/terraform-azurerm-search-service/README.md

 This Terraform module is designed to create an [Azure Cognitive Search](https://docs.microsoft.com/en-us/azure/search/) service.

+## Limitations

+Due to the lack of native Terraform implementation for managing query keys, destroy operation is not supported and Terraform state needs to be refreshed after any query key modification to keep it up-to-date.

 ## Version compatibility

 | Module version | Terraform version | AzureRM version |